 This according to “Blood, thunder, and drums: Style and changing aesthetics of drumming in Northern Ireland Protestant bands” by Ray Casserly (Yearbook for traditional music XLV pp. 142–163).
 This issue of Yearbook for traditional music, along with many others, is covered in our new RILM Abstracts of Music Literature with Full Text collection.

-Above and below, the Ballynahinch Protestant Boys, a group featured in the article.
+Below, the Ballynahinch Protestant Boys, a group featured in the article.